LogoMist

 Key Characteristics

-• Unified Abstraction: Lifetimes and type constraints are declared in one location, reducing signature noise.
+• Unified Abstraction: Lifetimes and type constraints are declared in one location.

-• Zero-Cost Mapping: Every function maps directly to a Rust fn, maintaining performance and ecosystem compatibility.
+• Zero-Cost Mapping: Every function maps directly to a Rust fn.

 On this page